 Requirements for the major

-Beginning in Fall 2021, the Jewish Studies major will consist of ten courses in these five areas:
+The Jewish Studies major consists of ten courses in five areas:

 - One Gateway course